 There are very few subsidiary laws to keep your entity legal within the country, and the requirements vary upon corporation type.
 You cannot establish a subsidiary without a registered office premise.
 Before you apply for your subsidiary, you should have a location.

 You’re also legally required to have at least two directors and two shareholders for your entity, and none of them have to be residents.
-You need articles of association that detail how you will run your business and who has decision-making power within the subsidiary.
+You need articles of association that detail how you will run your company and who has decision-making power within the subsidiary.
 You cannot legally run your business without tax registration.

 When you set up your office, you have two months to complete your company registration.